GavinMendelGleason/blog/entries/entity_resolution_dblp_and_acm.md

 (Large Language Model), requires very little tuning or fiddling and which you can easily adapt to your own data problems.

+The punchline is that we can get a precision of 99.6% for entity resolution with about half an hour of work.

 ## Preliminaries

 See [Part1](entity_resolution.md) for a description on what software